 Aberdeenshire Health and Social Care Partnership

 Adult health and social care services in Aberdeenshire are delivered by a partnership of Aberdeenshire Council and NHS Grampian.
 The Scottish Government legislated to integrate health and social care.
 As a result the Aberdeenshire Health and Social Care Partnership (AHSCP) was launched on 1 April 2016.

 It can be difficult for health and social care teams to put the person's needs at the heart of decisions because of budgetary and organisational constraints.
 The partnership aims to create an organisation with a single vision and budget, allowing practitioners to deliver the best service for people’s needs.
 This is a big challenge.
 But without change the current system can’t respond to population needs and budgetary constraints.

 How it works

 The AHSCP is overseen by a joint board of Aberdeenshire Council and NHS Grampian, called the Integration Joint Board (IJB).
 The IJB manage adult health and social care services in Aberdeenshire.
 The council and health board have delegated some of their functions to the AHSCP.

 If you need care from a district nurse and help to bathe or prepare a meal for example, you might have previously had two or three professionals visiting, asking similar questions before the help is put in place.

 Under the partnership doctors, hospitals, health workers, social work staff and others work side-by-side.
-They’ll share information and take a more co-ordinated approach to the way services are delivered.
+They share information and take a more co-ordinated approach to the way services are delivered.

 So if you need care from a district nurse, and help to bathe or prepare a meal, one professional will visit and arrange all the help you need.

 By working together, we can more easily identify those who are most at risk – for example of going into hospital.
 We can put together a combined package of care, support and lifestyle advice designed to keep you healthier and independent for longer.
 If you need hospital care, staff from the hospital can work with staff in the community to help you leave with the right support in place.